berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

    (`foundation/terminal/terminal.h` doesn't exist).
 The file was never registered in meson.build so the error wasn't caught by builds.
 The correctly-named `test_terminal_capabilities.c` (plural) exists and works.

-   **Note**: ~25 other orphaned test files exist in tests/ that aren't in meson.build.
-   These need future audit to determine which should be wired up vs deleted.

 2. **macOS Build Fix - Readline Include Path**:
    Session 58's Linux fix (`partial_dependency(includes: true)`) was too aggressive for macOS.